Skip to content

 call main

 After setting sp, the call instruction transfers the control to main() in hello.c.
-The call instruction does two things: (1) point the program counter to the first instruction of main(); (2) set the ra register to the address of call _end in hello.s, which is the instruction next to call main.
-Intuitively, sp specifies the memory that main() can use and ra specifies the return address, i.e., the program counter after main() returns.
+The call instruction is an example of control transfer instructions, and it does two things: (1) point the program counter to the first instruction of main(); (2) set the ra register to the address of call _end in hello.s, which is the instruction next to call main.
+Intuitively, sp specifies the memory that main() can use on the stack and ra specifies the return address, i.e., the program counter after main() returns.
 We make this intuition concrete by reading the code of main().

 In main()